psibir/psibir.github.io/_posts/2023-06-01-Futurity Dynamics.md

 Prefiguration refers to actively living and embodying the values and principles of a desired future in the present.
 It involves experimenting with alternative social structures, practices, and technologies as a way to bring about the envisioned future.
 Social movements and intentional communities often employ prefigurative strategies to challenge existing systems.

-These various modes of future-oriented knowledge are drivers to innovation and are worthy objects of study.
+These various modes of future-oriented routines are drivers to innovation and are worthy objects of study.
 I shall distinguish these situations though comparative  In short, this article aims to affirm the following logical comparisons:

 Prediction =/= Lucky Guess
 Projection =/= Common Sense